Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Illustrative Situations

 1. The investigators move through a forest as they notice a cultist patrol that is looking for them.
 The players decide to hide behind the trees and stay quiet.
 The PCs are in a great position, as the environment offers places to hide in, the players noticed the cultists early and the cultists are not aware of the investigators’ presence.
-Every player makes a roll, and on a 20, that player is detected or there is a major compromise. (**Don’t roll a 20!**)
+Every player makes a roll, and on a critical failure, that player is detected or there is a major compromise. (**Don’t roll a 20!**)
 2. The investigators must get through a cultist checkpoint to leave the village before they are caught and used as human sacrifice.
 Just going through the checkpoint hoping for the best would be extremely risky as the cultists would surely recognize strangers.
 The best case outcome is that shortly after passing the checkpoint, a couple of cultists become aware of them and order them to halt.
 In order to improve their odds, they could go looking for drying clothes in the neighborhood to disguise themselves, adding a die to the Tension Pool and possibly dealing with other minor obstacles along the way. (**Multi-stage plan**)
 3. The investigator carrying an ancient artifact is being pursued by an unnatural creature and has just turned the corner into another room.
 The Warden could offer a number of choices: leave the artifact behind and escape safely; hide in the wardrobe with an 80 % probability, but on a fail the creature is right in front of you; or hide behind the door with a 40 % probability, but on a fail the creature is almost out of the other door before it notices you. (**Offer decisions**)
 4. The investigator is scouting out a cult compound on the outskirts of town, but regular patrols make it difficult to gather more valuable intel.
 They decide to sneak in and peek through the windows.
 Rolling the dice in the Tension Pool, they get a 1 and as a complication, an approaching patrol forces them deeper into the compound on their own. (**Raise the stakes**)